Trump says Putin again denied Russian meddling in 2016 election

 The president would not directly say whether he believed Putin's denials — which stand at odds with U.S. intelligence community assessments that the Kremlin did, in fact, try to interfere in the 2016 election.

+"It gets in the way and that’s a shame," Trump said.
+"Because people will die because of it, and it’s a pure hit job, and it’s artificially induced and that’s shame.
+But anyway."

+During his own briefing with reporters Saturday, Putin echoed Trump's conspiratorial tone, claiming connections between Russia and Manafort were fabricated by Trump's political opponents.

-But Trump said the two leaders didn't spend too much time on the subject of meddling during their meeting on the sidelines of an economic summit here because Trump wanted to focus on Syria.
+Trump claimed the two leaders didn't spend too much time on the subject of meddling during their meeting on the sidelines of an economic summit here because Trump wanted to focus on Syria.

 With that in mind the countries released a joint statement on Syria early Saturday morning in which the two men "confirmed their determination to defeat ISIS in Syria" and agreed to "maintain open military channels of communication" to ensure the safety of forces on both sides.